cross1469/cryptoCurrency/README.md

 ## Future Features

-- Adopt Next.js to have better reduce loading time and get better SEO
+- Adopt Next.js to have better reduce loading time and get better SEO.
-- Build back-end Sever to integrate market price features into the website
+- Build back-end Sever to integrate market price features into the website.

 ## Contact